mauritssilvis/lesTools/README.md

     + Examples:
         - the file name `'unifMats'`: a function that returns matrices with elements that are uniformly distributed on the interval [-1, 1], representing random velocity gradients;
         - `'normMats'`: a function that returns matrices with elements that are distributed according to the standard normal distribution, representing random velocity gradients;
-        - a custom function reading velocity gradients from a file;
+        - a custom function reading velocity gradients from a file.
-        - etc.
     + Default: `'unifMats'`.
 * `spaceDims`
     + A positive integer that denotes the number of spatial dimensions.